 I walked to the shops on a rainy autumn morning, while he was still asleep, to buy lemon curd and rolls for breakfast.
 We sat in the windowsill with coffee (him) and tea (me) and talked about where the Christmas tree would go.
 He told me he was depressed.
 I told him we’d get through it together.
 He told me I deserved better.
 I told him that was for me to decide.

 The following week, he still wanted this stupid unexpected divorce.
-So I told him to call our bank manager to see if he could afford it.
-He didn’t call.

 My friend called me every day on her lunch break and listened to me cry, and rage, and try to make sense of the extreme fuckery that he’d suddenly unleashed into my life.
 I’d get up early enough to finish most of my work before my sister woke up in the States.
 We’d talk for most of the afternoon, her reassuring me from an ocean away, hoping for the best but preparing me for the worst.